MissStrong/ICS4U/Unit 4/Note 06 - Graphics with JSwing.md

 ### JSwing Key Listeners

-Similar to an action listener, key listeners "listen" for a specific key to be pressed or released.
+Similar to action listeners, key listeners "listen" for a specific key to be pressed or released.

 For example, we can allow a user to press ENTER to as a keyboard shortcut for pressing a button.
-Key listeners are added to components, so the keyboard shortcut will only work when your cursor is in the component with the key listener.
+Key listeners are added to components, so the keyboard shortcut will only work when your cursor is in the component that has the key listener.

 ```java
 textFieldName.addKeyListener(new KeyAdapter() {